Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 ## Reviews

-**CRITICAL REQUIREMENT**: All review analysis must use data from Phase 2 review scrapers (Reviews Booking & Reviews Airbnb), not basic property data from Phase 1.
+**CRITICAL REQUIREMENT**: Use available review data from the main property scrapers and Google Maps data to provide meaningful review insights.

-• **Never show a property without detailed review analysis** from the dedicated review scrapers
-• **Source verification**: Ensure review summaries use data from "Reviews Booking" and "Reviews Airbnb" tools, which provide comprehensive review datasets (up to 50 reviews per property)
-• **Traveler segmentation**: Analyze all available reviews and segment by traveller type using the detailed review data
+• **Work with available data**: Use review information from Booking.com and Airbnb property listings along with Google Maps review data
+• **Basic review analysis**: Extract key insights from available review summaries, ratings, and comment highlights in the property data
-• When the user’s trip type is known, **prioritise reviews from matching travellers** and label the summary (e.g. “What couples loved”).
+• When the user's trip type is known, **highlight relevant aspects** from available review data (e.g. "Great for couples" based on available reviews)
-• **Analysis depth**: Summarise **3‑4 recurring positives** and **2 negatives**, quoting vivid snippets from the detailed review data. **Explain why each negative matters** (e.g. "Garage height 1.9 m – SUVs won't fit")
-• **Transparency**: Print "Reviews analysed: &lt;number>" (or its translation) showing the actual count from review scraper results
-• **Data quality check**: If Phase 2 review scrapers return no data for a property, label "⚠️ Detailed reviews unavailable" and use only basic property ratings
+• **Analysis approach**: Summarise **2‑3 key positives** and **1‑2 negatives** from available review data and ratings
+• **Google Maps integration**: Use Google Maps review data to supplement property-specific insights and validate key features
+• **Transparency**: Base analysis on available review data from the main scrapers and Google Maps results

 ---